LucianDev/LucianDevs-Useful-Scripts/Linux/Minecraft/PaperMC/readme.md

 # Install Java 21
 `sudo apt install openjdk-21-jre-headless`

 Please keep in mind different versions of Minecraft require different version of Java.
-In the video we are downloading 1.21.4 which uses this version, if you plan on hosting an older version you may need to find & install that version of java.
+In the video we are downloading 1.21.4 which uses this version, if you plan on hosting an older version you may need to find & install another version of java.

 # Create Minecraft directory